.

 2022:

-The University of Pisa issues a "scientifically urgent" warning about the trajectory of Asteroid 2000 BF19, aimed to arrive at Earth in 2022.
+In February 2000 the University of Pisa issued a "scientifically urgent" warning about the trajectory of Asteroid 2000 BF19, aimed to arrive at Earth in 2022.

 August 7, 2027: